Last Updated: February 8, 2026

 What You Lose in Jobber Core vs. Higher Plans

-When Jobber Core Doesn’t Make Sense
+When Jobber Core Does Not Make Sense

-You’re doing low-margin, high-volume work where customers choose based purely on price.
-Think basic lawn mowing at $30/yard, simple handyman repairs at $75/hour, or maintenance work where you’re not competing on professionalism but on being the cheapest available option.
+You are doing low-margin, high-volume work where customers choose based purely on price.
+Basic lawn mowing at $30/yard, simple handyman repairs at $75/hour, or maintenance work where you are not competing on professionalism but on availability and price.
+In those markets, Yardbook or Joist delivers equivalent practical value at zero cost.
+Save your $588 annually and invest it in marketing or tools instead.

 What Are the Hidden Costs of Free Software?

 Nothing is truly free.
-When software companies offer free plans, they make money somewhere—usually in ways that cost you more than a straightforward subscription would.
+When software companies offer free plans, they make money somewhere — usually in ways that cost you more than a straightforward subscription would.

 Credit Card Processing Fees: The Real Cost